VasylHyshchyn/superSimpleStreaming/README.md

 # trouble
 some trouble with classes, need more knowledge
 # trouble
-Show is not abstract class, rewrite on TS
+Show is not abstract class, rewrite app on TS
 # trouble
 and lot of others
 # troble
-with subcribe method, it is needed to rewrite
+with subscribe method, it is needed to rewrite
 # design
 it is needed to add html and css, simple design